Britain helps create several of the world’s great nations

 Penal transportation was actually viewed as a more humane alternative to the severe punishments that could be meted out in the 18th and 19th centuries for what today would be considered relatively minor misdeeds.
 By 1750, 160 offences carried the death penalty in Britain – including petty theft – and the number had increased to 288 by 1815 – a series of laws that historians have called “The Bloody Code”.
 The relative leniency of transportation was unlikely to be shown to those convicted of serious crimes, like rape or murder, but people could be sentenced to penal servitude for acts that were considered seditious.
 For example, six men from Tolpuddle in Dorset (the ‘Tolpuddle Martyrs’) were transported in 1834 for, effectively, forming a trade union.
 Something like 162,000 convicts were transported to Australia until the practice ended in 1868.
 The voyage was long – roughly 6 months – the conditions were appalling and some did not survive the trip.
 At the end of their terms, the majority of prisoners settled in Australia – though some returned to the UK.

 Incidentally, another option was to sentence men to serve in the army or navy…

 Of course, the Australian dimension meant that they have had time to get used to the idea of cricket.
 Curiously, it doesn’t seem to have caught on in quite the same way in the United States – or even Canada.
-I was brought up to believe that the cradle of cricket was Broadhalfpenny Down, near the village of Hambledon in Hampshire, where Hambledon Cricket Club dominated the game in the late 18th century.
-The game is older than that – no one knows its origins – but it seems to have developed in south-east England.
-And I gather the Bat & Ball pub opposite Broadhalfpenny Down still serves a good pint.
+Many believe that the cradle of cricket was on Broadhalfpenny Down, near the village of Hambledon in Hampshire, where Hambledon Cricket Club dominated the game in the late 18th century and where the laws of the modern game developed.
+The game is older than that – no one knows its precise origins – but it seems to have originated in south-east England.
+And you might find the Bat & Ball pub opposite Broadhalfpenny Down still serves a good pint.